 Financial Aid Questions

 Yes, it is.
-You will have to go online to www.fafsa.gov and submit a FAFSA for 2021-2022 aid year.
+You will have to go online to www.fafsa.gov and submit a FAFSA for 2023-2024 aid year.
 UTSA’s school code is 010115.
-The deadline to complete this is June 30, 2022.
-You will be eligible for federal aid based off your Student Aid Report.
+The deadline to complete this is June 30, 2024.
+You will be eligible for federal aid based on your Student Aid Report.

 Depending on the type of aid you receive, the amounts may differ by only a fraction.
 Enrollment hours typically affect grant money by prorating it to the portion of hours enrolled, meaning if you are enrolled part-time in 9 hours you will receive three-quarters of your grant.
 As for your loan awards, those do not get affected by being less than full-time.
 Which allows you to receive the full amount awarded.
 For more information, click here.